• Free shipping

 The midrange is what we hear most in everyday life.
 Soft, porous absorbers work best here.

-We recommend placing sound-absorbing material on approximately 20-30% of the total reflective surface area in the room.
+The recommendation is to place sound-absorbing material on approximately 20–30% of the total reflective surface area in the room.

 So if your room is 50 square meters, cover 10–15 square meters with absorbers to achieve a noticeable difference.